 Fish on three classic Humboldt rivers

 Close to town, easy access, with both wild and hatchery fish.
 Perfect for all skill levels.
 Special river access for bank fishermen and drift boats.
 Register for special permitted River Access brought to you by Green Diamond Resource Co.
-Go to the Sign Up tab to pay for your permit.
 Click here for Map.